seanox/roundup/README.md

 This tool uses IMAP to move rule based mails in a mailbox.
 The rules for this are a combination of regular and logical expressions.

+__Why PHP?__

+For those who use a homepage, server-side PHP is often available for crone job and so the solution can be used remotely instead of locally -- and the IMAP implementation for PHP is good :-)

 # Features
 - Multiple account support